• Skip to primary navigation

 • You can add 1/4 cup condensed milk and reduce sugar accordingly to make it more rich and creamy.

 • The flavouring is upto your choice.
-You can add either vanilla essence or cardamom powder or 2 tbsp coconut scrappings or saffron or rose essence or honey etc.
+You can add either vanilla essence or cardamom powder or 2 tablespoon coconut scrappings or saffron or rose essence or honey etc.

-• You can add 2 tbsp milk powder to get a more unique taste and flavour.
+• You can add 2 tablespoon milk powder to get a more unique taste and flavour.

 Serving & Storage Suggestion